British Hong Kong: Economy

-The economy of Hong Kong under British rule was based on free trade and positive non-interventionism, with the minimal red tape allowing the colony to flourish primarily as a free-trade zone and later as an offshore financial centre.
+The economy of Hong Kong under British rule was based on free trade and positive non-interventionism, with the minimal red tape and low taxes allowing the colony to flourish primarily as a free-trade zone and later as an offshore financial centre.
 The stability, security, and predictability of British law and government enabled Hong Kong to flourish as a centre for international trade.
 In the colony's first decade, revenue from the opium trade was a key source of government funds.
 The importance of opium reduced over time, but the colonial government was dependent on its revenues until the Japanese occupation in 1941.
 Although the largest businesses in the early colony were operated by British, American, and other expatriates, Chinese workers provided the bulk of the manpower needed to build a new port city.

 By the late 1980s, many ethnic Chinese people had become major business figures in Hong Kong.
 Amongst these billionaires was Sir Li Ka-shing, who had become one of the colony's wealthiest people by this time.